zazubot/wp-plugin/README.txt

 Create advanced chat experiences without coding

 == Description ==
-Collect 4x more responses with conversational apps using ZazuBot.
+Together, we're hacking the future of conversational AI apps

 👉 Build beautiful conversational apps and easily embed them in your Wordpress site.
-👉 ZazuBot helps you publish chat apps that feel native to your product and it provides the best experience for your users.
+👉 zazubot helps you publish chat apps that feel native to your product and it provides the best experience for your users.
-👉 With ZazuBot, you collect the answer as soon as the user answers the first question.
+👉 With zazubot, you collect the answer as soon as the user answers the first question.
 You get to know exactly when the user tends to drop your form.

-This plugin relies on ZazuBot which is a tool that allows you to create conversational forms and directly integrate them on your Wordpress site.
+This plugin relies on zazubot which is a tool that allows you to create conversational forms and directly integrate them on your Wordpress site.
-💁‍♂️ More information about ZazuBot: https://www.zazubot.com/
+💁‍♂️ More information about zazubot: https://zazubot.com/
-👨🏼‍💻 How ZazuBot handles collected data: https://www.zazubot.com/privacy-policy
+👨🏼‍💻 How zazubot handles collected data: https://zazubot.com/privacy-policy

 == Installation ==
 1. Add the plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the ‘Plugins’ menu in WordPress
-3. Activate your ZazuBot with the "ZazuBot" admin button located in the sidebar
+3. Activate your zazubot with the "zazubot" admin button located in the sidebar

 == Changelog ==
 = 4.2.0 =